COVID-19 cases increase by nine in Scott County; Cape Girardeau County reports one additional case

 -

-Former Cape resident, parents detail battle with COVID-19, quarantine in basementKatherine Carns knew something was wrong.
+Former Cape resident, parents detail battle with COVID-19, quarantine in basement1Katherine Carns knew something was wrong.
 The 21-year-old college student and former Cape Girardeau resident was flying back to St. Louis from Madrid when she began feeling sick somewhere over the Atlantic Ocean.
 It was March 13, hours before...

 -

-Perryville native to compete on 'Jeopardy!' on TuesdayWhen Londyn Lorenz was 4 years old, her father would tune the television to a familiar game show, if just to keep her occupied so she wouldn't ask him incessant questions.
-That game show was "Jeopardy!", now in its 36th season, and the College...
+Perryville native to compete on 'Jeopardy!' on TuesdayWhen Londyn Lorenz was 4 years old, her father would tune the television to a familiar game show, if just to keep her occupied so she wouldnt ask him incessant questions.
+That game show was Jeopardy!, now in its 36th season, and the College...

 -

-Jackson Donuts opens second location in Cape GirardeauJackson Donuts has a devoted following, and a quick glance at online reviews points to a few reasons why: friendly staff, quick service, and melt-in-your-mouth glazed doughnuts.
-The atmosphere doesn't hurt either.
+Sweet relief: Jackson Donuts opens second location in Cape GirardeauJackson Donuts has a devoted following, and a quick glance at online reviews points to a few reasons why: friendly staff, quick service, and melt-in-your-mouth glazed doughnuts.
+The atmosphere doesnt hurt either.
 The focus is all on the food:...

 -